|

 For the last few decades or so, the artwork had hung in the office of

-another of Ron's dearest friends, and now it appears that it is
+another of Ron's dearest friends, and now it is apparently bequeathed

-me not only to improve my techniques, but to seriously consider for the
+me not only to improve my technique further, but to seriously consider

 first time, a life as a stained glass artist.

-The glass size is only 24 by 24 inches.
-I can copper
+This artwork is only 24 by 24 inches and I can copper

 foil